fiesta/apidocs/list-management-api.rst

 .. http:get:: /user/(string: user_id)

-   Retrieve information for a user.
-If the client does not have :ref:`user-auth` just a list of scopes the user has authorized for the client is returned:
+   Retrieve information about a user.

+   The response includes a list of scopes the user with id `user_id` has authorized for this client:

    .. code-block:: js